 11X14 Original Ink Drawing on Heavy Duty Archival Paper.
 I personally guarantee that this Drawing will last for many years to come.
 I use nothing but the highest grade archival materials in creating and protecting this artwork to ensure that this drawing is ready to withstand a lifetime.
 If you have any questions about this drawing or any concerns please feel free to contact me.

 Drawing is shipped mounted flat in between 1/4 inch Heavy duty cardboard shipping stock and sealed in a tear proof shipping envelope!

 ORIGINAL DRAWING ONLY, FRAME NOT INCLUDED.

-PLEASE ALLOW UP TO TWO WEEKS FOR PROCESSING
+PLEASE ALLOW 1-3 DAY FOR PROCESSING